imarcowenzel/sneaker-peek-store/README.md

 We are continually working on new features and improvements for Sneaker Peek.
 Some of the features planned for the future include:

 - Allowing users to complete checkout from their carts.
+- Allowing users to filter and sort the products.
 - Implementing a personalized recommendation system.
 - And many more exciting functionalities!